cloudspokes/tc-leaderboard/README.md

 Simple leaderboard API that wraps around the [leaderboard gem](https://github.com/agoragames/leaderboard) which uses ruby and reds.
 This is a simple ruby sinatra app.

 Feel free to try these calls out below.
 The API is loaded with demo data for your enjoyment.
-In the examples below, the name of the leaderboard is **'demo'**.
+In the examples below, the name of the leaderboard is `demo`.

 Unfortunately, there is no way to get a list of all leaderboards.